tacofoundation/tacofoundation.github.io/docs/specification.md

 All files in TACO ZIP archives use STORE mode (compression method = 0), meaning no compression is applied.
 This design choice enables efficient byte-range access in cloud storage scenarios, GDAL Virtual File System compatibility, and parallel random access patterns without decompression overhead.

-When a ZIP container is created, two additional metadata columns are generated: `internal:offset` indicating the byte offset of each SAMPLE within the ZIP file, and `internal:size` indicating the length in bytes.
+When a ZIP container is created, two additional metadata columns MUST be generated: `internal:offset` indicating the byte offset of each SAMPLE within the ZIP file, and `internal:size` indicating the length in bytes.
 These columns enable direct access to individual SAMPLEs without decompressing the entire archive.
-The ZIP format is immutable once created and is suitable for distribution, archival, and cloud storage deployments.
+The ZIP format is immutable, updating metadata requires recreating the entire ZIP file.

 ### 6.4 FOLDER Format